China Foreign Affairs University: Academic

 The courses of study offered include foreign languages (English, French and Japanese), foreign policy, international politics and relations and diplomacy, international law and economics.
-The university awards BA, MA and PhD degrees.
+The university awards bachelor's, master's, and doctoral degrees.
 China Foreign Affairs University also holds short-term courses for Chinese civil servants and for foreign diplomats.

-For example, in 2005, it has trained diplomats for the new governments created after the U.S. invasion of Afghanistan and Iraq for one month each.
+CFAU, along with the East Asia Security Centre, began hosting the East Asia Security Forum and Conference (EASCC) in 2001.
+Presenters at the EASCC symposium include Chinese academics, government officials, ambassadors, senior Chinese Communist Party officials, and senior People's Liberation Army officials.
+EASCC is attended by foreign academics, foreign government and military representatives, and representatives of international bodies and corporations.

 Model United Nations

 Model United Nations (MUN) is the most renowned student activity of CFAU.
 On June 3, 1995, CFAU organized the 1st Model United Nations Conference.
 It was the first of its kind held in China and attended by Chinese students.

 In 2002, together with UN Association of China, CFAU organized the 1st Beijing Model United Nations Conference (BMUN.
 Its name changed into Beijing International Model United Nations (BIMUN) since 2017).
 It was the first inter-university MUN in China and was later listed as one of the three most prestigious university MUNs.

 In 2004, CFAU again cooperated with UN Association of China and hosted the 1st China Model United Nations Conference (CNMUN).